platyplus/health-oss/introduction.md

 ## How technologies are picked

 This list of software is not exhaustive, as the subject is too broad to run a full-range benchmark, and as some pretty exiting technologies may not bring added value to the current status quo in the LMIC digital health sector.
-It also reflects the personal view and experience of the author.
-Some items should be added to the list, don't hesitate to contribute.
+It also reflects the personal view and experience of the author: if you think this list is opinionated, you're right, it is.
+If you believe some items are missing and should be added to the list, don't hesitate to contribute in editing the site - it will trigger a pull request on the site's [GitHub repository](https://github.com/platyplus/health-oss).

 When a technology is based on a GitHub repository, three badges are put next to its title: number of stars, number of contributors, and last commit.
 Although quite arbitrary, this information indicates the size and vitality of the community that backs the technology.